Becoming an Employer

 An employee and a contractor have fundamentally different legal relationships with you.

-Employee: Works under an employment agreement.
+Works under an employment agreement.
 Entitled to minimum wage, annual leave, sick leave, bereavement leave, KiwiSaver contributions from you, and the full protections of employment law.
 You deduct PAYE from their wages and file with IRD every payday.
 The relationship sits under the Employment Relations Act and is governed by employment law.

-Contractor: Works under a contract for services.
+Works under a contract for services.
 Independent: they manage their own tax, their own ACC levies, their own business.
 Not entitled to employment benefits like leave or KiwiSaver contributions.
 The relationship sits under contract law, which means there's no requirement for the kind of fair process employment law demands if it ends.

-The risk of getting it wrong: Because contractors are cheaper and easier to end arrangements with, some businesses have historically tried to label workers as contractors when they were functionally employees.
+Because contractors are cheaper and easier to end arrangements with, some businesses have historically tried to label workers as contractors when they were functionally employees.
 Courts and the Employment Relations Authority have consistently seen through this.
 Misclassification can mean back-paying annual leave, KiwiSaver contributions, and PAYE going back years, plus penalties and interest.
 For more, see Employees vs Contractors: A Small Business Owner's Guide.

 The gateway test

+The rules for confirming a contractor arrangement got clearer in early 2026.
 A new statutory gateway test gives businesses an upfront, definitive way to confirm that a working arrangement is genuinely a contractor relationship.

 If all four criteria are met, the worker is legally a "specified contractor".
 That classification can't be challenged through the Employment Relations Authority or Employment Court, which is the certainty the old system lacked.

-The agreement states the worker is an independent contractor (or is not an employee).
+Written agreement: The agreement states the worker is an independent contractor (or is not an employee).

-The worker is permitted to work for other businesses, including competitors.
+Freedom to work for others: The worker is permitted to work for other businesses, including competitors.
 They just can't do that work at the same time as the work they're doing for you.
 Engaging someone for the equivalent of full-time hours doesn't by itself count as a restriction on working for others.

-Either the worker isn't required to work at set times, set days, or for a minimum period, or they're allowed to subcontract the work to someone else.
+Flexibility in when they work, or the ability to subcontract: Either the worker isn't required to work at set times, set days, or for a minimum period, or they're allowed to subcontract the work to someone else.
 Businesses can vet subcontractors where it's justified by the nature of the work.
 The contractor can also decline additional work from you without the arrangement ending.

-The worker had a reasonable opportunity to seek independent advice before signing.
+Reasonable opportunity to seek independent advice: The worker had a reasonable opportunity to seek independent advice before signing.

-If any one isn't, the gateway test doesn't apply, and the older common law test takes over.
+All four must be met: If any one isn't, the gateway test doesn't apply, and the older common law test takes over.

-The gateway test only applies to arrangements entered into from 21 February 2026.
+It's not retrospective: The gateway test only applies to arrangements entered into from 21 February 2026.
 Anything before that date is assessed under the common law test.
 If a dispute spans both periods, different conclusions could apply to different timeframes.
 For example, someone might be found to have been an employee before 21 February 2026 and a specified contractor after.

-The gateway test confirms genuine contractor arrangements.
+It's not a loophole: The gateway test confirms genuine contractor arrangements.
 It doesn't repackage employment relationships as contractor ones.
 If the day-to-day reality looks like employment, the risk remains regardless of the paperwork.

-The common law test (still relevant)
+The common law test (it's still relevant)

 When the gateway criteria aren't met, the common law test applies.
 It looks at the overall reality of the working relationship across four factors.

-What did both parties intend?
+Intention: What did both parties intend?
 The written agreement matters, but it's not conclusive if the day-to-day reality looks different.

-How much control do you have over how, when, and where the work is done?
+Control: How much control do you have over how, when, and where the work is done?
 More control points toward employment.

-Is the person genuinely operating their own business, or are they functionally part of yours?
+Integration: Is the person genuinely operating their own business, or are they functionally part of yours?

-Who bears the financial risk?
+Economic reality: Who bears the financial risk?
 Does the worker have their own business, multiple clients, and responsibility for their own profit or loss?

 Spotting the difference

-In practice, the arrangement looks like employment if:
+In practice, it looks like employment if:

 The person works set hours or must be available at specified times